mui/material-ui/docs/src/pages/components/text-fields/text-fields.md

 ## `useFormControl`

 For advanced customization use cases, a `useFormControl()` hook is exposed.
-It returns the context value of the parent form control.
+`useFormControl` returns the context value of the parent form control.
-The `FormLabel`, `FormHelperText`, `Input`, `InputLabel` components use this hook internally.

 #### API